sridurgeshv/code-review-webapp/README.md

 ## Overview

-Real-Time Code Review and Collaboration is a tool designed to enhance team productivity by enabling simultaneous code review, suggestions, and bug detection through real-time collaboration.
+Real-Time Code Review and Collaboration is a tool designed to enhance team productivity by enabling simultaneous code review, suggestions through real-time collaboration.

 Unlike conventional tools where users can write and run code but lack real-time synchronization between different users, our app facilitates seamless connections in real-time coding sessions, bridging the gap for true collaboration.
 This makes it an ideal choice for teams seeking structured, team-based collaboration without syncing issues.